apify/actor-whitepaper/README.md

 which is linked in `.actor/actor.json` file as the `output` property, and typically stored at `.actor/output_schema.json`.

-The output schema defines the Actor stores its results and it is used by the system to:
+The output schema defines the Actor stores its results, and it is used by the system to:

 - Generate API documentation for users of Actors to figure where to find results.
-- Publish OpenAPI specification to make it easy for callers of Actors to figure where to find results
+- Publish OpenAPI specification to make it easy for callers of Actors to figure where to find results.
-- Simplifies integrating Actors with other systems and workflow automation
+- Simplifies integrating Actors with other systems and workflow automation.

 For example, the output schema file for Actor `bob/screenshot-taker` will look as follows: